mikaylaedwards/academic-kickstart-1/content/post/deployed-model.md

 tags: []
 ---

+See the Github Repo for this project here: https://github.com/mikaylaedwards/flask_model

-Write up on this to come!
-For now, I have embedded my deployed model below.. it can also be accessed at https://marketing-model.herokuapp.com/
+I have embedded the deployed model below, though it may take a minute to load.

+It can also be accessed here: https://marketing-model.herokuapp.com/

+To get a prediction back, you can change selections in the dropdowns and press submit.
+The API will return the prediction and probability estimate from the model.
 ```python
 %%html
 <iframe width="1500" height="500" scrolling="yes" frameborder="no"  src="https://marketing-model.herokuapp.com/"> </iframe>